ludamad/LocusTypeScript/README.md

 ```
 This sort of dynamic object extension is very common in JavaScript.
 However, in TypeScript, *conn* would be inferred to be of type *Connection*, which lacks our new fields.
-We should have to create a new type with these fields, and cast the new Connection object unsafely, and keep the type in sync with any new assignments.
+We would have to create a new type with these fields, and cast the new Connection object unsafely, and keep the type in sync with any new assignments.
 As an additional pain-point, TypeScript will allow the fields then to be used before they are actually assigned.

 Locus types allow programmers to solve these problems with an on-the-spot type creation keyword: